Media or Non Media: Your A-Z Guide to Communication Channels

 Integrated marketing communication

 Integrated marketing communication or IMC is a new marketing approach that aims to integrate in a logical and rational way all the communication channels of a company.
 Thus, each channel works with the others to generate better results faster.
-Combining rapid return on investment with lasting reputation is the real objective.
+Combining rapid return on investment with a lasting reputation is the real objective.

 To be effective, the IJC must be based on 4 major fundamentals: